CountCrypt: Quantum Cryptography between QCMA and PP: Preliminaries

 \begin{remark} Distributional OWPuzzs are equivalent to OWPuzzs~\cite{C:ChuGolGra24}, defined in~\cite{STOC:KhuTom24}.
 A OWPuzz is a QPT sampler paired with an inefficient verifier such that given a puzzle $s$, it is hard to find a key $k$ which verifies.
 Since we will not work directly with OWPuzzs, we omit the formal definition. \end{remark}

-\begin{definition}[QCCC Commitments from~\cite{STOC:KhuTom24}] A QCCC commitment scheme is an efficient two-party protocol between a QPT committer $Com$ and a QPT receiver $Rec$ consisting of a commit stage and an opening stage operating on a private input $m$ described as follows. \begin{enumerate} \item Commit stage: both parties receive a unary security parameter $1^\secpa$.
-The committer $Com$ receives a private input $m$.
-It interacts with the receiver $Rec$ using only classical messages, and together they produce a transcript $z$.
-At the end of the stage, both parties hold a private quantum state $\rho_{Com}$ and $\rho_{Rec}$ respectively. \item Opening stage: both parties receive the transcript $z$ as well as their private quantum states $\rho_{Com}$ and $\rho_{Rec}$ respectively.
-The committer $Com$ interacts with the receiver $Rec$ using only classical messages.
-At the end of the stage, the receiver either outputs a message or the reject symbol $\bot$. \end{enumerate} We require the following two properties. \begin{enumerate} \item Correctness: For all messages $m$, when $Com$ and $Rec$ interact honestly, the probability that $Rec$ outputs $m$ at the end of the opening stage is at least $1 - \negl(\secpa)$. \item (Computational) hiding: For all $m\neq m'$ and for all non-uniform QPT adversarial receivers $Rec'$, the transcript of the interaction between $Rec'$ and the committer with input $m$ is indistinguishable from the transcript of the interaction between $Rec'$ and the committer with input $m'$.
-That is,
+\begin{definition}[QCCC Commitments~\cite{STOC:KhuTom24}] A QCCC commitment scheme is a two-party protocol between a QPT committer $\Comm$ and a QPT receiver $\Rece$ over a classical channel consisting of a commit stage and an opening stage operating on a private input $m$ described as follows. \begin{enumerate} \item Commit stage: Both parties receive the security parameter $1^\secpa$.
+The committer $\Comm$ receives a private input $m$. $\Comm$ interacts with the receiver $\Rece$ using only classical messages, and together they produce a transcript $z$.
+At the end of the stage, both parties hold a private quantum state $\rho_{\Comm}$ and $\rho_{\Rece}$, respectively. \item Opening stage: Both parties receive the transcript $z$ as well as their private quantum states $\rho_{\Comm}$ and $\rho_{\Rece}$, respectively.
+The committer $\Comm$ interacts with the receiver $\Rece$ using only classical messages.
+At the end of the stage, $\Rece$ either outputs a message or the reject symbol $\bot$. \end{enumerate} We require the following two properties. \begin{enumerate} \item Correctness: For all messages $m$, when $\Comm$ and $\Rece$ interact honestly, the probability that $\Rece$ outputs $m$ at the end of the opening stage is at least $1 - \negl(\secpa)$. \item (Computational) hiding: For all $m\neq m'$ and for all non-uniform QPT adversarial receivers $\Rece'$, the view to $\Rece'$ interacting with $\Comm$ with input $m$ is computationally indistinguishable from the view of $\Rece'$ interacting with $\Comm$ with input $m'$.
+That is, for any non-uniform QPT adversary $\Rece'$ that interacts with the honest $\Comm$ in the commit stage and outputs a bit after the end of the commit stage,